 Beyond that, being on the water is always great and spreads true holiday flair.
 Sailing into the sunset, enjoying a glass of whine and cheese from the Azores, was for us the perfect way to end beautiful three weeks in Portugal.

 Who should go on a Lisbon boat trip?

 Everyone who likes to be on the water!
 Don’t be afraid of getting seasick – you won’t.The bay of Lisbon is protected and feels more like being on a lake than on the Atlantic.
 Even Ani didn’t have any problems.

 The boat we took was big enough for everybody to have plenty of space.
 Some elderly people also joined our trip as well as two children.
 A true happening for the whole family.

 What to bring on a Lisbon boat trip

-In the summer months it’s usually warm but the it can be windy on the boat.
-A light jacket will be a save bet.
-In our case it was very windy and even a bit cold, whereas the temperatures also were a bit unusual for April.
-During the summer months you won’t need a jacket but we would suggest to bring one.
+In the summer months it’s usually warm but it can be windy on the boat.
+A light jacket will be a safe bet.
+In our case, it was very windy and even a bit cold, whereas the temperatures also were a bit unusual for April.
+During the summer months, you won’t need a jacket but we would suggest bringing one.
 Better safe than cold!

 Different Boat Tours in Lisbon